luke-h1/fe-talk-2024/slides.md

 </div>

 <!--
-Using a central file in your codebase.
-Simple way of getting started with feature flags.We've got somesimple fields here, the feature name, a description, whether it's enabled,some way of overriding the feature flag (in this case we're using a cookie) and finally a percentage (bear in mind this will only work if you have some way of doing maths and figuring out how to identify a user)
+Using a file in your codebase.
+Simple way of getting started with feature flags.
+We've got some simple fields here, the feature name, a description, whether it's enabled,some way of overriding the feature flag (in this case we're using a cookie)
-.
-If after this talk you're wondering which one to use, ask yourself this question:
-Do I need to be able to change the feature flag without a code change?
-If the answer is yes, then you should use a third party service.
-If the answer is no, then you can use a central file in your codebase to store your feature flags.
 -->

 ---
 layout: comparison
 ---

-Central file based feature flag implementation
+file based feature flag implementation

 ```typescript